Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 Next, the Record Macro window will appear.
 Name the macro and click OK.
-You can tell the macro is recording by the square stop button in the bottom left hand corner of your screen this stop button will stop the macro at any time during recording.
+You can tell the macro is recording by the square stop button in the bottom left-hand corner of your screen this stop button will stop the macro at any time during recording.

 Step 3: Select Area to be Deleted

-For this workbook everything below row 1 needs to be cleared when the button is pressed.
+For this worksheet, everything below row 1 needs to be cleared when the button is pressed.
 Start by selecting row 2.
 Now press Ctrl + Shift + Down arrow.
 This will select every row below row 1.

 Step 4: Clear The Area

 When all the rows are selected go to the home tab.
 Find the edit group and click on clear.
 Next click on clear all.

 Press Ctrl + home to get back to the top of the workbook if necessary and click somewhere in the worksheet to deselect the selected cells.
 Now click on the stop button to the right of “ready” in the bottom left-hand corner.
 Now the macro has finished recording and the button that was drawn earlier should appear.
 When the button is clicked it will clear any formatting or text below row 1.

 To format the button, right-click on the button and click on Format Control.